KaiTries/MasterThesis/README.md

 Traditional multi-agent systems often rely on hardcoded agent configurations or centralized orchestration.
 This project introduces a **fully decentralized, autonomous approach** where:

 - **Agents discover workspaces** by semantically crawling from a base URL - no hardcoded paths
-- **Agents discover artifacts** by their semantic class (e.g., `ex:Rug`) - no exact URIs needed
+- **Agents discover artifacts** by their semantic class (e.g., `ex:Rug`, `ex:Grill`) - no exact URIs needed
 - **Agents discover protocols** through hypermedia traversal from goal artifacts
 - **Agents reason about roles** based on their goals and capabilities - no hardcoded role names
+- **Agents adapt to different protocols** automatically - same code handles Buy (2 messages) and BuyTwo (4 messages with handshake)
 - **Dynamic role negotiation** allows agents to form systems at runtime through a universal metaprotocol
-- **Protocol compliance** is ensured through BSPL formal specifications
+- **Protocol compliance** is ensured through BSPL formal specifications and verification
 - **Hypermedia affordances** guide all agent interactions

 ### What Makes This Unique

 **True Autonomy Through Semantic Reasoning:**
 - Agents only need to know: (1) where to start, (2) what type of thing they want, (3) what they want to do with it, (4) what they can do
-- Everything else—workspace location, exact artifact URI, protocol, which role to take—is discovered and reasoned autonomously
+- Everything else—workspace location, exact artifact URI, protocol specification, which role to take, message sequencing—is discovered and reasoned autonomously

+**Protocol Adaptation:**
+- The same agent code successfully handles different protocols without modification
+- Demonstrated with Buy (simple 2-message) and BuyTwo (extended 4-message with handshake)
+- Agents discover protocol requirements at runtime and adapt their behavior accordingly

-The system is particularly suited for scenarios requiring flexible, decentralized coordination between autonomous agents, such as e-commerce transactions, supply chain coordination, or any multi-party business process.
+The system is particularly suited for scenarios requiring flexible, decentralized coordination between autonomous agents, such as e-commerce transactions, supply chain coordination, or any multi-party business process where protocols may vary across different contexts.

 ## Key Concepts